-Risk ratios (RRs) were calculated with the help of generalized linear models using a Poisson link function with robust error variance as suggested by Zou.(Zou, 2004) In the cross-sectional analysis, prevalent AD during 2012-14 was regressed on comorbidities prevalent during the same time period.
-In the prospective analysis, AD prevalent during 2005-07 was regressed on comorbidities incident during 2008-14.
+AOK PLUS.
+Risk ratios were calculated with the help of generalized linear models using a Poisson link function with robust error variance as suggested by Zou (2004).
+In the cross-sectional analysis, prevalent AD during 2012-2014 was regressed on comorbidities prevalent during the same time period.
+In the prospective analysis, AD prevalent during 2005-2007 was regressed on comorbidities incident during 2008-2014.
 Model I was adjusted for sex and cubic age.
 Model II was additionally adjusted for socioeconomic characteristics and access to health care of their region.
-Data were analyzed using Stata version 13.1 (Stata Corp, College Station, Tex).
-To correct for multiple testing of these correlated outcomes we used the false discovery rate in order to avoid over adjustment.
-We present the p-value corresponding to the highest FDR<0.05 as the corrected significance threshold.
+Data were analyzed using Stata version 13.1 (Stata Corp, College Station, TX).
+To correct for multiple testing of these correlated outcomes, we used the false discovery rate to avoid over adjustment.
+We present the P-value corresponding to the highest false discovery rate <0.05 as the corrected significance threshold.

-KORA F4 and GINIplus/LISAplus
+KORA F4 and GINIplus/LISAplus.
 Associations of AD with each continuous cardiovascular risk factor as outcome were modeled using linear regression models.
 All models were adjusted for sex and age.
-Additional adjustment variables were BMI (if not the outcome), alcohol consumption, physical activity, smoking, medication and education level in KORA F4 and parental education, study center, study (GINI observational arm, GINI interventional arm, LISA), second hand smoke exposure, exact age at the 15-year examination and BMI z-scores (if not the outcome) for GINIplus/LISAplus.
-Results are presented as beta estimates or, for log-transformed variables, means ratios (MR) with corresponding 95%-CI.
+Additional adjustment variables were BMI (if not the outcome), alcohol consumption, physical activity, smoking, medication, and education level in KORA F4 and parental education, study center, study (GINI observational arm, GINI interventional arm, LISA), second hand smoke exposure, exact age at the 15-year examination and BMI z-scores (if not the outcome) for GINIplus/LISAplus.
+Results are presented as beta estimates or, for log-transformed variables, means ratios with corresponding 95% confidence interval.

 In KORA F4, the associations of AD with log2-transformed metabolite concentrations per interquartile range increase were analyzed using generalized linear models with logit link, adjusting for the same confounder variables and further for batch.
 In addition to the metabolite concentrations, the ratios of all metabolites with each other were calculated.
 Bonferroni correction was applied for multiple testing.
-The corrected significance level was determined by dividing 0.05 by the number of tests, yielding a corrected alpha level of 0.0003 (0.05/151) for the analysis of the 151 metabolites and a corrected alpha level of 4.4x10-6 when analyzing the 151 metabolites including the ratios between all metabolites (151 metabolites + 11325 metabolite ratios).
+The corrected significance level was determined by dividing 0.05 by the number of tests, yielding a corrected alpha level of 0.0003 (0.05/151) for the analysis of the 151 metabolites and a corrected alpha level of $4.4 \times 10^{-6}$ when analyzing the 151 metabolites (151 metabolites + 11,325 metabolite ratios).
 Metabolite concentrations were log-transformed with base 2 and results are presented per interquartile range increase in metabolite level.

-All analyses were conducted using R, version 3.3.1 (www.R-project.org).
-(R Core Team, 2016) and detailed power analyses are outlined in the Supplementary Material and Supplementary Table S10.
+All analyses were conducted using R, version 3.3.1 (www.
+R-project.org) (R Core Team, 2016), and detailed power analyses are outlined in the Supplementary Material and Supplementary Table S10 online.